 - ½ lemon juiced

 - Salt and pepper to taste

-- Grilled garlic bread, chopped chives or fresh herbs, parmesan cheese, parsley lemon sauce, soft boiled eggs, smoked salmon, crispy fried pancetta or bacon, crème fraiche sauce, drizzle of olive oil, etc
+- Smoked salmon, crispy fried pancetta or bacon, crème fraiche sauce, drizzle of olive oil, etc

 - Sauté the diced onions and crushed garlic in butter or olive oil for about 5 minutes.